 I grabbed the keyboardist for a second opinion, asking the same question as if I hadn’t already just done so, and heard likewise - he’d love to play the song but the newbie hadn't yet nailed it.
 What’s newbie’s name out of interest?
 I asked.
 Awkward pause, then: “I’m really sorry but I can’t actually remember?”, with a look of cringe that he’d been defeated by this line of questioning.
 He then 'spotted' someone and hastened away.

 Bemused by this exchange I go to find Pete & Gord, but can't see them anywhere.
 While rolling a cig in the smoking yard I hear raised voices on the street but think nothing of it.
 Moments later I get a text from Pete saying "outside!" so duly hasten outside to find a small crowd of punters on the pavement, including one of the Deadheads I'd earlier seen swaying blissfully to the band, but now in a state of angry agitation.
-Pete grabs me and fills me in: matey here had got into an aggressive altercation with none other than Brian the band leader, over Brexit, with the pair having to be pulled apart, Brian bellowing "the EU are fascists!", before the fan was ejected by the bouncers.
+Pete grabs me and fills me in: matey here had got into an aggressive altercation inside with none other than Brian the band leader, over Brexit, with the pair having to be pulled apart, Brian bellowing "the EU are fascists!", before the fan was ejected by the bouncers.